Piikani Lodge Health Institute

 Plain blue.png

-Land ownder’s Guide: Land Exchange Process
+Land owner’s Guide: Land Exchange Process

 This guide provides a series of visuals designed to help Amskapi Piikanii (Blackfeet Nation) Trust Land Owners navigate some of the more common trust land management processes.
-A resource provided by the Piikani Lodge Health Institute and the Blackfeet Agriculture Resource Management Plan (ARAAP).

-Download the Full Guide (PDF)
+Download the Full Guide (PDF): https://drive.google.com/file/d/1zgmex5tqOf-SKxc_DJOwS8sYO-XgXRJE/view?usp=sharing

 • This section is your guide to planning for the successful transfer of your trust land and assets to the next generation.
 It outlines the decisions you can make "Before I Pass" (such as Sale, Gift Deed, and Land Exchange) and the steps required "Upon My Passing" (Writing a Will).
 It also details the judicial process, including the BIA verification, family document submission, and the steps the Office of Hearing and Appeals (OHA) takes to issue a final probate order.